Azure/azure-sdk-for-java/sdk/monitor/azure-monitor-query/migration-guide.md

 # Guide for migrating to `azure-monitor-query` from `azure-loganalytics`

-This guide is intended to assist in migrating from `azure-loganalytics` to `azure-monitor-query`.
-It will focus on side-by-side comparisons for similar operations between the two packages.
+This guide assists in migrating from `azure-loganalytics` to `azure-monitor-query`.

-We assume that you are familiar with the old SDK `azure-loganalytics`.
-If not, please refer to the new SDK README for [azure-monitor-query][README] directly rather than this migration guide.

 ## Migration benefits